ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

 > Can you run the command “esmvaltool -h”.
 If no, then it’s possible that the conda environment isn’t activated.
 Please return to the installation section, episode #2 LINK.
 {: .solution}

 > ## ESMValTool can’t locate the data.
-The error message is “esmvalcore._recipe_checks.RecipeError: Missing data”
+The error message is `esmvalcore._recipe_checks.RecipeError: Missing data`
 > Which computing machine are you using?
 Does your user-config.yml file reflect your machine's settings?
 Is the dataset’s name in the correct order?
 {: .solution}

 > ## Diagnostic path problems
 > The directory path to your diagnostics code is set relative to the esmvaltool/diag_scripts subdirectory.
 Is the code placed in this subdirectory?
 Is it spelled correctly?
 {: .solution}

 > ## FX files not found
->
+> There is no FX file for your corresponding dataset.
+Are your datasets’ names spelled correctly?
+Is there a FX file for this dataset?
 {: .solution}

 > ## The preprocessor works but the diagnostic fails
 > If your preprocessor works fine but your diagnostic script fails, congratulations!
 A failed diagnostic means that you won’t need to re-run the preprocessor.
 In your “run/main_log.txt” run output, you should see a line that reads: “To re-run this diagnostic script, run:”, followed by a line with a command that will allow you to re-run your diagnostic script only.
 Append this line with the “-i” option after the python script you call to re-run your diagnostic.
 {: .solution}

 > ## Your recipe’s name/project/reference isn’t recognised by ESMValTool.
-Error message is “ValueError: Tag 'NAME' does not exist in section 'authors' of path/esmvaltool/config-references.yml”
+Error message is `ValueError: Tag 'NAME' does not exist in section 'authors' of path/esmvaltool/config-references.yml`
 > Most likely, you added your own name to the recipe in the description section, but didn’t add it to the esmvaltool/config-references.yml file, where the names are linked to an email address, institute, and ORCID Identity.
 {: .solution}